-Refining Capacity: Encourage expansion of Louisiana's oil refining capacity by removing any state-imposed barriers to construction of new or expanded refining facilities.
+Refining Capacity: Encourage expansion of Louisiana's oil refining capacity by removing any stateimposed barriers to construction of new or expanded refining facilities.

 Oil and Gas Development: Support legislation that offers incentives and a workable regulatory climate that stimulates oil and gas exploration and production in Louisiana.
-Support streamlining of exploration, production and transportation permitting and a reduction of regulatory burdens.
-Support primacy of state regulation over the siting, zoning, permitting, regulation of hydraulic fracturing, and other aspects of oil and natural gas operations and exploration.
-Oppose legislation and/or regulations that would impose additional restrictions on mineral leasing, drilling permit acquisition, or other onerous requirements that act as a disincentive to exploration, production and transportation of natural gas and oil unless and until valid. scientific studies document significant adverse impacts on the environment and risk assessments are attached.
+Support streamlining of exploration, production, and transportation permitting and a reduction of regulatory burdens.
+Support primacy of state regulation over the siting, zoning, permitting, regulation of hydraulic fracturing, and other aspects of oil and natural gas operations and exploration, including, but not limited to, primacy over the capturing and/or transportation of natural resource byproducts.
+Oppose legislation and/or regulations that would impose additional restrictions on mineral leasing, drilling permit acquisition, or other onerous requirements that act as a disincentive to exploration, production, and transportation of natural gas and oil, or the byproducts of same, unless and until valid, scientific studies document significant adverse impacts on the environment and risk assessments are attached.